-Not later than the 60th calendar day after the disposition date, we will announce publicly by press release whether we will pay a special dividend, redeem shares of Carolina Group stock for shares of Loews common stock or cash and/or other securities or take some other action permitted under the provisions described above.
+Not later than the 60th calendar day after the disposition date, we will announce publicly by press release whether we will pay a special dividend or redeem shares of Carolina Group stock for shares of Loews common stock or cash and/or other securities.
 In addition, in the case of a dividend, we will announce in the press release the record date for determining holders entitled to receive the dividend.
 Notwithstanding the foregoing, Loews may take additional time, to the extent determined necessary in the judgment of the Loews board of directors, to assess the appropriate amount of the net proceeds to be held in reserve for contingent liabilities.